nklwwlkn/nklwwlkn/README.md

 - 🌱 I'm currently learning DevOps & Highload best practices.
 - 💬 Ask me about anything you want if you hire.
-Just ping me via [Linkedin](https://www.linkedin.com/in/nklwwlkn/) or [Email](mailto:alex.nepochatyh@gmail.com) to agree on a time slot for a nice talk.
+Just ping me via [Linkedin](https://www.linkedin.com/in/nklwwlkn/) or [Email](mailto:alex.nepochatyh@gmail.com) to agree on a time slot for a chat.
 - ⚡ Fun fact: I participated in the world largest on-site hackathon back in 2019.
-Sweet time...

 <div align="center">